Updated: Jan 8

-Have you ever heard a woman say that her husband is a big baby when sick?
-I'm not sure which is worse, the infamous "man-cold" or when your actual baby is sick....probably the latter.
+Have you ever heard of the infamous "man cold?"
+Some men are big babies when sick (not talking about you, Babe! *wink*).
+I don't know which is worse...taking care of a sick husband or taking care of sick children.
+Okay...just kidding.
+It's definitely the latter.
+One of the worst parts of being a parent is when your children are sick.
+You hurt when they hurt.
 When your child is sick, it can impact everything from his sleep to his eating habits.
-Thankfully, I've got some tips to help your little one sleep while sick (and how not to ruin his good sleeping habits).
+Thankfully, I've got some tips to help your little one sleep while sick (and how not to ruin his good sleeping habits in the meantime).

-First of all, we use an essential oil diffuser in his room.
-My husband is the EO guru, but I do know that he uses tea tree, lavender, and eucalyptus oils to help calm our little guy and open up his airways.
-It's also a humidifier, so you're killing two birds with one stone!
-If you don't want to use oils, then a regular humidifier will help.
+First of all, we use an essential oil diffuser in their room.
+My husband is the EO guru, but I do know that he uses tea tree, lavender, and eucalyptus oils to help calm them and open up their airways.
+He also has a couple of blends that are meant for kids.
+The diffuser is also a humidifier, so you're killing two birds with one stone!
+If you don't want to use oils, then a regular humidifier will still help.

-As I'm getting him dressed in his pajamas, I put a natural version of Vicks vapor rub on his feet and chest.
+As I'm getting him dressed in his pajamas, I put Zarbee's Naturals chest rub on his feet and chest.
 We are extra careful to make sure that his chest is completely covered and he cannot wipe any of it on his hands.
 You don't want a sleepy baby wiping his hands in it and then rubbing his eyes.
 Ouch!
 If you have regular Vicks vapor rub, it probably says not for use under age 2.
-Just check in with your pediatrician and he/she may give you the go ahead.
+Just check in with your pediatrician and he may give you the go ahead.

 The next item is really a trio, and it's probably the most important one: saline spray, NoseFrida, and Boogie Wipes.
 The saline spray helps to loosen up hard boogies while moisturizing your little one's sinuses.
 We squirt a drop in each nostril and then give it about 30 seconds to work through.
 Here's where I have to get a little gross...sorry.

 After we use the wonder-trio on him, we then give him a few gentle and natural meds to help him sleep.
 The first is a homeopathic cold and mucus relief by Hyland's Baby.
-It comes with a syringe to easily give it to baby.
 We also have a natural cough and mucus medicine (Zarbee's Naturals) that we give if he needs extra support for that.
+They have both a daytime and nighttime one.
 I also recently got something new, a dissolvable tablet that uses chamomile to naturally comfort a sick or teething baby.
-We've also got some teething gel and pain relief on hand just in case his teeth are contributing to his discomfort.

 3. Offer comfort when needed.